Utah CDL Practice Test 2026

 Where to Take the Test

 The CDL knowledge test is taken at any Utah Driver License Division (DLD) office.
 Walk-ins are typically accepted, though scheduling ahead is recommended.
-The test is available in English, Spanish.
-Results are delivered immediately — pass/fail displayed on screen after completing the test.
+The test is available in English, Arabic, Dari, French.
+Results are delivered immediately - pass/fail displayed on screen after completing the test.

 Preparing for Your CDL Test